Worship the LORD with gladness;

-Worship the Lord with gladness; come before him with joyful songs.
-Psalm 100:2
+come before him with joyful songs. — Psalm 100:2

-In Psalm 100, however, King David lets us in on a little secret about happiness.
-He wrote: “Worship the Lord with gladness . . .”
-The Jewish sages understand it this way: If you want to be happy, then worship the Lord.
+In Psalm 100, however, King David let us in on a little secret about happiness.
+He wrote: “Worship the LORD with gladness . . .”
+The Jewish sages understand it this way: If you want to be happy, then worship the Lord by serving Him.

-What’s more, serving the Lord is something that we can do anytime, anywhere, and under any circumstances.
+What’s more, worshiping the Lord is something that we can do anytime, anywhere, and under any circumstances.
 In times of abundance, we can give.
 In times of scarcity, we can have faith.
 When things are easy, we can sing out praises to God.
 And when times are tough, we can call out to Him in prayer.
-In our homes or in our workplaces – there is always someone to help or God’s Word to share.
+In our homes or in our workplaces – there is always someone to help or share God’s Word.
 The possibilities are endless.

 We can always worship God, which means that we can always be happy.
 No matter what!
 We don’t have to pursue happiness.
 We just have to stop running away from it – and serve the Lord today!

 Let’s try this ancient advice and think of how we can serve the Lord today.
 How can we worship Him throughout the day?
 Let’s try dedicating just one day – or even better – one week, to give of ourselves

 to God, to His children, and to His world.
 We will be happy we did!

 Check out Rabbi Eckstein’s study on Abraham, the father of our faiths, Abraham, in his Limmud (“study” in Hebrew) teaching, “Abraham: The Patriarch of Loving-kindness.”